Alzheimer's genes: Are you at risk?

 Most clinicians discourage testing for the APOE genotype because the results are difficult to interpret.
 And doctors can generally diagnose Alzheimer's disease without the use of genetic testing.

-Testing for the mutant genes that have been linked to early-onset Alzheimer's — APP, PSEN1 and PSEN2 — may provide more certain results if you're showing early symptoms or if you have a family history of early-onset disease.
+Testing for the mutant genes that have been linked to early-onset Alzheimer's — APP, PSEN1 and PSEN2 — may provide more-certain results if you're showing early symptoms or if you have a family history of early-onset disease.
 Genetic testing for early-onset Alzheimer's may also have implications for current and future therapeutic drug trials as well as for family planning.

 Before being tested, it's important to weigh the emotional consequences of having that information.
 The results may affect your eligibility for certain forms of insurance, such as disability, long-term care and life insurance.